EPCCed/eidf-docs/docs/services/jhub/quickstart.md

 ## Accessing

-Log in to the EIDF Notebook Service at [https://notebooks.eidf.ac.uk](https://notebooks.eidf.ac.uk).
+Access the EIDF Notebooks in your browser by opening [https://notebooks.eidf.ac.uk/](https://notebooks.eidf.ac.uk/).
 Click on "Login with SAFE".
 You will be redirected to the SAFE login page.

 ![JupyterHub Login Page](../../images/access/jupyterhub-login.png)